pacificclimate/pdp/CONTRIBUTING.rst

 Docker Compose
 ^^^^^^^^^^^^^^

 `Docker Compose`_ can be used to simplify the deployment of multi-container applications.
 In order to use Docker Compose, runtime behaviour for the individual containers is defined in a ``docker-compose.yaml`` file (make sure the pdp image runs the ``supervisord`` CMD on startup).
-Once configured, run ``docker-compose up`` to start the entire app.
+Once configured, run ``docker-compose up`` to start the reverse-proxy in conjunction with the pdp application.

 .. _here: https://github.com/pacificclimate/pdp/blob/master/README.md
 .. _jinja2: http://jinja.pocoo.org/